Hancock Housing Foundation

 How does Hancock Housing Foundation spend its money?

 Hancock Housing Foundation directs 95% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+This exceeds the 65% industry benchmark.

 Are donations to Hancock Housing Foundation tax-deductible?